osu-mist/RestPR/pseudocode.md

 make http request to challonge api for
 	if request is successful
 		if tournament is complete
-			Query db for all player in the season take set difference of db_players and tournament_players by name make new players in db
+			*Query db for all players in the season take set difference of db_players and tournament_players by name make new players in db
 				keep these names in a list